asslua/UHPC-RF-Master-1.0/README.md

 # Authors

 UHPC-RF-Master-1.0 was created by The Ultra-High-Combustion Laboratory at The Hong Kong Polytechnic University, with significant contributions from Dr Mingrui WANG and Prof Song CHENG, and technical inputs from Adrian Lua.

+# Installation

+# Applications

+For the Constant-Volume Reactor Module, the application is "IDT_calculation_CV" and can be found in app/ConstantVolume.
+For the Perfectly-Stirred Reactor Module, the application is "IDT_calculation_PSR" and can be found in app/PSR.

+Examples for the applications can be found in <code>example</code>.